'Cutting Edge' Virus Shows Potential for Difficult-To-Treat Pediatric Gliomas

 Overall, the researchers are looking to determine the safety and efficacy of intratumoral administration of DNX-2401.
 The primary objective is to confirm the safety of the target dose known from current ongoing trials of adults.
 Secondary endpoints include overall survival at 12 months, percentage of responses and induced immune response against tumor.

 In the ongoing trial, DNX-2401 is directly injected through the cerebellar peduncle, which connect the cerebellum to the brain stem, targeting the middle of the tumor.
 The virus administration is done after stereotactic tumor biopsy, using the same cannular needle trajectory, after verification of catheter position with intraoperative MRI.
-The entire process takes about an hour, and so far, adult patients have been able to go home the next morning, Tufaro said.
+The entire process takes about an hour, and so far, pediatric patients have been able to go home the next morning, Tufaro said.

 Of note, these tumors cannot be surgically resected, and diagnosis is based on MRI.
 So, to be able to inject these tumors directly, and actually see the agent being administered is a big step in the right direction.